chrisbeaver/bbs/README.md

 # BBS

-A modern recreation of the classic Searchlight BBS software by Frank LaRosa, implemented in Go with SSH connectivity.
+A modern classic BBS software project, implemented in Go with SSH connectivity.

 ## Features